polar-app/polar-app/notes/TYPESCRIPT.md

 ### Cons

+- It would make it harder for us to port to the web.

-- doesn't work with our current electron setup.
+- Does not work with our current electron setup (I think this is minimized now)

 - What do we do about mocha?
 I don't think it's going to just work but maybe I can use ts-node with it.